LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 so this -> (void)printf("%s", "Hi")

 You should also check the parameters passed into the function to ensure they are usable.
+This promotes the principles of creating "total functions" in where it can handle any value.
+Basically it handles every value by only accepting what it can use and denying the rest.
 Weakly typed languages may have a more difficult time with this, but I think the types should be validated.
 That might just be the strongly type bias in me though.
 To be fair though you're making an assumption that this variable is a certain type, and you should assert your assumptions.